UWNETLAB/dcss_supplementary/README.md

 # Doing Computational Social Science

-This repo contains all of the learning materials accompanying [John McLevey (2021) *Doing Computational Social Science*, Sage, UK](johnmclevey.com).
+This repo contains all of the supplementary materials for [John McLevey (2021) *Doing Computational Social Science*, Sage, UK](johnmclevey.com).

 What's in here?